cbott/factories/README.md

 - (feature) Add a sound effect for rolling dice
 - (bugfix) Card tooltips get cut off if they are too close to the edge of the screen
 - (feature) Indicate headquarters requirements/rewards on UI
+- (feature) Add color to blueprint card header based on card type to help distinguish them

 Unscoped (possible future work)

 - Add an "Undo" button.
+- Work on "security" type features such as ensuring that players request actions on behalf of others